hirasso/wp-thumbhash/docs/USAGE.md

 wp thumbhash generate
 ```

-This will generate thumbhashes for all your images.
+This will generate thumbhash placeholders for all your images.
 To force regeneration even for images that already have a thumbhash, pass a `force` flag:

 ```shell
 wp thumbhash generate --force